 If you’re serving primarily Medicare patients, it would be a wise plan to start reaching out to younger people in high schools and colleges especially with those under the age of 26 now predominantly under their parents’ health care plans.

+Go around and look at some of the biggest companies and how they handle payments.
 You’ll notice that they have taken extraordinary steps to make it as easy to pay as possible with as many options as possible.
-From Paypal to one-click ordering, the smart companies learned quickly that the easier you make it for the customer or client to pay, the more likely they will pay.
+Companies learned quickly that the easier you make it for the customer to pay, the more likely they will pay.

-You’re most likely aware that many practices don’t take credit card payments due to the fees Visa, MasterCard, etc. charge for each credit card transaction, but that’s not employing long-term thinking.
+So for your medical practice, offer as many options of payment as possible, from cash to credit cards.
+However, you’re most likely aware that many practices don’t take credit card payments due to the fees.
+Visa, MasterCard, Discover, American Express each charge a fee for each transaction, but that’s not employing long-term thinking.

-Invest in Technology
+3. Invest in Technology

-With medical vocabularies comprising more than 90 medical specialty and sub-specialty lexicon, Dragon Medical boasts 99% accurate ‘out of the box,’ and is a great way to improve your practice in this new year.
+Practices employing this technology have reported noticeably higher satisfaction rates.
+With medical vocabularies comprising more than 90 medical specialty and sub-specialty terms.
+Additionally, a 99% accuracy rate out of the box, is a great way to improve in this new year.